-The Bank's management has made an assessment of the Bank's ability to continue as a going concern and is satisfied that the Bank has the resources to continue its business in the foreseeable future.
-Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Bank's ability to continue as a going concern.
-Therefore, the financial statements continue to be prepared on the going concern basis.
+In 2018, the Bank's management made an assessment of the Bank's ability to continue as a going concern and was satisfied that the Bank had the resources to continue its business in the foreseeable future.
+Furthermore, management was not aware of any material uncertainties that may cast significant doubt on the Bank's ability to continue as a going concern.
+Therefore, the financial statements as at and for the year ended December 31, 2018 continued to be prepared on the going concern basis.